cristalcorp/cristalcorp.github.io/_posts/2024-07-30-Machine_Learning_with_Python.md

 Here $$ X_1 $$ could be the engine size, $$ X_2 $$ the number of cylinders, and so on.
 The first element of the feature set is set to 1 as it turns the $$ \theta_0 $$ into the *intercept* or *bias parameter* when the vector is multiplied by the parameter vector.

 $$ \theta^TX $$ in a 1-dimensional space is the equation of a line.
 We used it in **Simple Linear Regression**.
 In higher dimensions, when we have more than 1 input (or X), the line is called a plane, or a hyperplane.
 This is what we use in multiple linear regression.
-We try to find the best fit hyperplance for our data.
+We try to find the best fit hyperplane for our data.

+How do we find the optimized parameters ?
+How do we find the values for $$ \theta $$ vector that minimize the error of the prediction ?

+Optimized parameters are the one wich lead to the fewest errors.

 ## Classification